It's for putting on, e.g. at Lincoln (5)

 'on e g at lincoln' is the wordplay.

-'on' means one lot of letters goes inside another (as in clothing 'on' a person).
+'on' is an insertion indicator (as in clothing 'on' a person).

-'at lincoln' becomes 'ren' (I can't justify this - if you can you should give a lot more credence to this answer).
+'at lincoln' becomes 'ren' (I can't justify this - if you can you should believe this answer much more).

 'g'+'ren'='gren'